By Saurav · saavos

 Source: intercom.com/pricing, confirmed May 2026

-Free tier: 1 bot, 50 messages/month, Claude Haiku.
+Free tier: 1 site, 3 sources, 100 messages/month, a faster Claude model.
 Permanent, no card required.

 What saavos does not include: live agent takeover, WhatsApp, social channel integrations, or multi-channel inbox.
 Website widget only.
 If those are requirements, FastBots or Chatbase cover them.

-What saavos does include at $19 that FastBots does not at $39: Claude Sonnet as the default model.
+What saavos does include at $9 that FastBots does not at $39: frontier Claude as the default model.
 FastBots runs GPT-4o family.
 That's a real difference on nuanced support queries — not on simple FAQ retrieval, but on the multi-turn questions where context matters.

 Source: saavos.com/pricing and src/lib/plans.ts (canonical), confirmed May 2026